smrn001/site/README.md

 ## Changing SPA Information

-To update the information displayed in the Single Page Application (SPA), you can modify the `projects.jsx` file.
+To update the information displayed in the Single Page Application (SPA), you can modify the `portfolio.jsx` file.
 This file contains the data and configuration for the entire SPA.

 ## License